ernesto27/system-design/keyvaluedb/tutorial/TUTORIAL.md

 ```

-This function read data from database file and get a map calling the function GetMapFromFile, after that we loop over the map and save the key, value on the map,  also add a function that close the file descriptor to prevent memory leaks.
+This method read data from database file and get a map calling the method GetMapFromFile, after that we loop over the map and save the key, value on the map using the setKey method that we create before, like in all methods that write or read a file we use a mutex to prevent concurrency problems.

-We need to call the function restore after get a Engine object, add this tests on engine_test.go
+The Close method close the file when program finish, this is necessary to prevent memory leaks.

+Add this tests on engine_test.go.

 ```go
 func TestEngine_Restore(t *testing.T) {